neuroforgede/swarmsible/README.md

 Currently tested and validated on Ubuntu 18.04/20.04.

-This repository is designed to be used in in a setup with an external Load Balancer that handles the routing to the actual Traefik Ingress via a private Network.

-This repository assumes usage of Hetzner for Cloud Volumes via https://github.com/costela/docker-volume-hetzner.

 # Companion Repos

 - [swarmsible-hetzner](https://github.com/neuroforgede/swarmsible-hetzner) (Automatic provisioning of VMs at Hetzner for use with this repo)